raintonr/ArduinoDifferentialThermostat/README.md

 As sensors are assigned roles based on their address, and these are unique to every sensor then it is not possible to simply swap a defective sensor for a new one.

-In this case, perform a 'Factory Reset' as described above and follow the 'First run' procedure above to re-assign sensor roles as applicable.
+In this case (a sensor has failed), perform a 'Factory Reset' and follow the 'First run' procedure above to re-assign sensor roles as applicable.

 ## Hardware